In Thomas Hardy’s novel “The Laodicean” the young go-ahead architect George Somerset muses on hearing a favourite tune.

 West Gallery singers were members of the local community; labourers, artisans, farmers and tradesmen.
 They would provide the music for church and village events as required.
 Thomas Hardy’s grandfather played the cello in one of these bands and over generations the Hardy family played a number of instruments in their local church.
 In his novel “Under the Greenwood Tree” Hardy uses actual events at the church at Stinsford depicting a particular performance leading to the demise of the musicians and quire.

-This famous picture Village Choir by Thomas Webster (1800-1886) shows a church quire in their Gallery.
+This famous picture A Village Choir by Thomas Webster (1800-1886) shows a church quire in their Gallery.

 Photo credit: Victoria and Albert Museum, London